Planning a Road Trip in the Baltics: Lithuania, Latvia and Estonia

-With a car, a tent and three weeks of summer holidays to spare we decided to head off through the Baltics to see what we could find.
-We didn't know a lot about these countries so decided to couchsurf along the way to meet some locals and save on funds.
-We also used blablacar for some of the trips to split petrol costs.
-The joy of a road trip is that you can stop whenever and wherever you like.
-Here are our recommendations for places to stop of at to help you plan a route.
+With a car, a tent and three weeks of summer holidays to spare we decided to head off on a road trip in the Baltics to see what we could find.
+We didn't know a lot about Lithuania, Latvia or Estonia so decided to couchsurf along the way to meet some locals and save on funds.
+We also used blablacar, a ride-sharing network, for some of the trips to split petrol costs.
+Travelling Europe on a budget is not always easy but in the Baltics your money goes a lot further than in Western Europe.

-First up was Lithuania, the biggest of the Baltic states and most recent country to adopt the euro as its currency (2015).
+First up was Lithuania, the biggest of the Baltic states and most recent country to adopt the Euro as its currency (2015).

 This is the capital city and worth seeing for a day or two.
 It was our least favourite of the three capitals but we still found it interesting.
-There's some tourist attractions such as the Gate of Dawn and the Gediminas Tower on the hill.
+There are some tourist attractions such as the Gate of Dawn and the Gediminas Tower on the hill.
 But we found some of the more offbeat side streets and suburbs more exciting.

 Trakai Island Castle

 This was a recommendation from our hosts in Vilnius and since it was on our way we decided to check it out.
 It was a bit touristy but well worth the hype.
 A beautiful island castle set in a lake, you can pay to enter the castle or take a boat tour around the lake.
-We did neither and decided to enjoy it from a distance while feasting on 'kibinai', small meat-filled pastries similar to a pasty.
+We did neither and decided to enjoy it from a distance while feasting on 'kibinai', small meat-filled pastries similar to a Cornish pasty.
 The town is also filled with cute, little wooden houses.

 A short drive North and we found ourselves in the land of Latvia.
-A country 1/3 covered in forest, home to Europe's widest waterfall and native home of the Eurasian beaver.
+A country 1/3 covered in forest, home to Europe's widest waterfall and native home of the Eurasian beaver!

 Gauja National Park